9minuteswithtractor/Flutter/06_xylophone-instrument/README.md

 - [x] Practicing project structure ( separating UI code from app logic and util functions )

-- [x] implemwenting flutter package and setting up dependencies
+- [x] implementing flutter package and setting up dependencies

 - [x] Achieving a consistent look & feel of your app